techx/event-checkin/Readme.md

 *This software does not work with Windows*

 This printing works on both Mac and Linux.
 To set up, plug in the printer and find the printer name.
-It's usually one of the following:
+It's usually one of the following on the TechX laptops (for other laptops, look through your devices and printers to find the name):

 - Macs: `DYMO_LabelWriter_450` or `DYMO_LabelWriter_450_Turbo`
 - Linux: `LabelWriter-450` or `LabelWriter-450-Turbo`

 These names have to be correct for the printing to work.
 Next, copy the `.env.config` file over to `.env` and edit the appropriate values.
-This file will be loaded with the environment variables on startup.
+This file will be loaded with the environment variables on startup. `LABEL_WIDTH` and `LABEL_HEIGHT` are two essentially magic numbers that correspond to the dimensions of the image this program sends to the label printers to print.
+Fiddle around with it, testing different aspect ratios and values until the resulting prints turn out nicely.

 Finally run `python app.py` to run the checkin software.
 Every time someone is checked in, it will save the current timestamp and the person's email to `checked-in-emails.log`.

 To exit the checkin software, press Control-C twice rapidly (or just hold it).